Learn about our dojo, sensei and the art of Goju-Ryu Karate

 Since joining up with Shi Sei Kan (club name at the time) Heather has never looked back.
 She developed a real passion for coaching and spent many hours alongside Pat Shihan coaching & learning from his tips and advice.

 Heather believes that Karate has many benefits for people of all ages.
-Karate has helped her become a more confident person who strives to continually enhance her own personal development.
-She says she feels very fortunate to be an active member of such a supportive and proactive club.
+Karate has helped her become a more confident person who strives to continually enhance her own personal development and feels very fortunate to be an active member of such a supportive and proactive club.

 Our main dojo is located at 8 Phillips Street.
 It offers two competition size mats.